Wootrade (WOO) Achieves Market Capitalization of $356.96 Million

-Wootrade (WOO) traded flat against the U.S. dollar during the 24 hour period ending at 17:00 PM E.T. on March 28th.
-One Wootrade coin can now be purchased for approximately $0.73 or 0.00001460 BTC on exchanges.
-Wootrade has a market cap of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
-During the last week, Wootrade has traded flat against the U.S. dollar.
+Wootrade (WOO) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on April 3rd.
+One Wootrade coin can currently be purchased for $0.73 or 0.00001460 BTC on exchanges.
+Wootrade has a market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
+During the last week, Wootrade has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.